 Squier Standard Series

-It will not sound as good as even the MIM Stratocaster, but if you are a beginner or on a tight budget it will do the job.
+It will not sound as good as a Fender Stratocaster, but if you are a beginner or on a tight budget, it will do the job.
 If not, there are other options in the Squier lineup.

-There’s a ‘50s model and a ‘60s model, the main difference being the maple fingerboard on the ‘50s and rosewood on the ‘60s.
-Otherwise we’re back to an alder body with a maple neck and 21-fret fingerboard and a vintage bridge.
+There’s a Classic Vibe ‘50s model and a ‘60s model, the main difference being the maple fingerboard on the ‘50s and rosewood on the ‘60s.
+Otherwise, we’re back to an alder body with a maple neck and a 21-fret fingerboard and a vintage bridge.

 The Vintage Modified and Classic Vibe Squiers are great choices for musicians who want to add another instrument to their collections without spending much money.
 They are surprisingly good, and tremendous values.

-For beginners, either of these series make for impressive starter guitars you may not feel you need to upgrade for a long while.
+For beginners, either of these series makes for impressive starter guitars you may not feel you need to upgrade for a long while.

 When we ask how good Squier guitars are compared to Fenders we end up with the answer Fender probably wants.
 They are good enough to fill that Fender void for players who can’t or don’t want to spend cash on the American Series, but not so good that there isn’t a very clear-cut difference between an American Fender and everything else.